M0nkeyPr0grammer/Create-Forge-Frontier/patch_notes.md

 - **Biome Modifiers**: Moved Veridium Vents to Overworld and Crimsite Vents to Plains tags.

 ## Config Updates
+- **Create Stuffs and Additions**: Adjusted the height and speed parameters for each jetpack tier to ensure a progressive increase in performance with each upgrade.
+Additionally, expanded the fuel capacity for all tanks, jetpacks, and tools to enhance efficiency and extended usability.
 - **Every Compat**: Disabled Assets Depend on Loaded Packs, to fix block loot table issue
 - **Natures Compass**: Blacklisted Alexscaves Biomes from the compass
 - **Explorers Compass**: Re-enabled minecraft:ruins to allow Trail Ruins, and Blacklisted Alexcaves Structures, and Integrated Stronghold from the compass